Vertical Layering Options

 Sigma-Zed Options

-A new vertical layering approach, called the Sigma-Zed approach (SGZ), has been developed and applied to the EFDC+ model, reducing the horizontal pressure gradient error.
-The Sigma-Zed approach allows for the number of layers to vary over the model domain.
-Each cell can use a different number of layers, though the number of layers in that cell remains constant over time.
-This is computationally efficient and is now recommended as the standard approach, ensuring greatly improved accuracy.
+To overcome the pressure gradient errors in the SIG approach, the SGZ approach was developed and applied in the EFDC+ model (Craig et al., 2014).
+This approach allows the number of layers to vary over the model domain based on the water depth.
+As a result, each cell can have a different number of layers, though the number of layers in that cell remains constant over time.
+The SGZ approach is computationally efficient and is now recommended as the standard approach, ensuring greatly improved accuracy.
+Three SGZ options are now available with release of EFDC+ 12.1:

-Vertical profile for temperature of model (blue) and data (red) for Lake Washington with the SIG approach.
+Figure 2b: Vertical profile for temperature of model (blue) and data (red) for Lake Washington with the SGZ approach.

 Generalized Vertical Coordinates